p2pcommons/specs/module.md

 Registered modules must be of `type: content` and MUST be registered to modules of `type: profile`.

-The destination module MUST valid and writable.
+The destination module MUST be valid and writable.
 The metadata of the destination module SHOULD be valid prior to registration.

-Registration MUST result in the addition of a valid Dat archive key to the `modules` property of the destination module.
+Registration MUST result in the addition of a valid Dat archive key to the `contents` property of the destination module.
 The registered Dat archive key MUST be that of the specified origin module.

 Registration MUST NOT occur when the origin module contains invalid